USTC-IP-Lab/USTC_lab/content/en/authors/ShuaiYang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
-Students
+- Faculty
 ---

-Shuai Yang received B.S. from University of Science and Technology of China in 2019.
-He is currently pursuing the Ph.D. degree at the School of Cyberspace Science and Technology, University of Science and Technology of China, Hefei, China.
-He is supervised by Prof. Yan Chen and Prof. Qibin Sun.
+Shuai Yang received PhD from University of Science and Technology of China in 2024.
+He is currently a Postdoc researcher at University of Science and Technology of China.
 His current research interests include wireless sensing, signal processing.